-LeRoy Selmon Crosstown Expressway
+Selmon Crosstown Expressway

 The 1962 freeway plan shows the Crosstown Expressway basically in the same place it was eventually built.
-West of downtown the freeway followed a railroad and split at US 92.
+West of Downtown the freeway followed a railroad and split at US 92.
 The western arm would traverse the Gandy Bridge to St. Petersburg and the southern arm would go south through MacDill AFB and over the Hillsborough Bay Causeway to connect back to Interstate 75 near Apollo Beach.
-East of downtown, the expressway was labeled as the "Palm River Expressway" and was planned to link to what was eventually proposed as the Interstate 75E bypass east of Tampa.
+East of Downtown, the expressway was labeled as the "Palm River Expressway" and was planned to link to what was eventually proposed as the Interstate 75E bypass east of Tampa.

 In 1966, when the Tampa Times ran an article on the traffic ills of Interstate 4, it was time to begin building the Crosstown Expressway, a reliever route.
-The first portion of the road built would be from Gandy Boulevard to downtown, and people were none too happy about it.
+The first portion of the road built would be from Gandy Boulevard to Downtown, and people were none too happy about it.
 Critics and the media blasted the plan to build the western leg of the road first, saying no one would use it and it would be a colossal waste of money.
 The western leg was built first because the railroad gave the land next to its track to the state for free, it was cheaper.
 In the beginning, however, the critics were right.
 The first year the new road only received a third of the projected traffic, no one wanted to pay the dime to drive it when other free roads were available.
 The Tampa Expressway authority, in their desperation, gave away free travel days and put up billboards on other roads to get people to try out the Crosstown, still, few did.
 In 1975 a contest was held to design a logo for the road, it got one entry, the images of Jose Gasparilla that graced the road until the mid-2000s, when replacement shields featured a new design or the Toll Florida 618 designation.

 Usage of the road climbed when the eastern portion was constructed in the 1980s, and in 1986 when the Crosstown was connected to Interstate 75 in Brandon ridership shot up almost 25%.
-Still, the road couldn't cover its own debt payments until 1995 - and it has covered those payments every year since.
+Still, the road could not cover its own debt payments until 1995 - and it has covered those payments every year since.

 Two extensions of the Crosstown Expressway have been planned and, officially, are still on the books.
 The eastern extension into Brandon along Florida 60 was debated on and planned in the late 1980s but was effectively killed by local opposition.
-The eastern extension is not likely to be built, and it is not in the county's 20-year transportation plan.
+The eastern extension is not likely to be built, and it was not in the mid-2000s county 20-year transportation plan.
 A western extension of the expressway was brought up in 1975 and detailed plans were drawn up.
 The state spent some money acquiring land but lacked the $70 million to build the road.
 Opposition sprang up from business leaders on U.S. 92, which would lose traffic to the Crosstown Expressway.
 As a result, there is no direct connection from the Crosstown Expressway to the Gandy Bridge.

-Crosstown Expressway Highway Guides
+Selmon Expressway Highway Guides